frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 bundle exec guard init
 ~~~

-- Edit the Rails helper to include Rspec, Capybara, DatabaseCleaner, and FactoryGirl.
+Once those files have been generated we now need to edit the Rails helper to include Rspec, Capybara, DatabaseCleaner, and FactoryGirl.
 I usually use a `rails_helper.rb` file from an old project as a starter.

 ~~~ruby
 # spec/rails_helper.rb